When I was younger, I used to live in a rental property with my family, and this was the time I won’t forget.

-Hence in a rental, the best paint option is the one that can last for long without the need of frequent updates.
+Hence in a rental, the best paint option is the one that can last for long without the need for frequent updates.

 You can go with satin or semi-gloss paint for your rental as it can easily be wiped clean.
-Plus, these does not require much maintenance and are longer lasting.
+Plus, these do not require much maintenance and are longer-lasting.